NonoHM/nonohm.github.io/_posts/2024-01-26-THM-Security-Engineer-Intro.md

 ### Why Do Organizations Need Security?

-While technology has made the life of organizations a lot easier, it also created a new type data and money revenue for unethical hackers.
-We often hear about companies getting hacked or ransomed and other type of attacks.
+While technology has made the life of organizations a lot easier, it also created a new type data and revenue for unethical hackers.
+We often hear about companies getting hacked or ransomed and other types of attacks.
 In response to these threats, digital security has been growing and some dedicate whole departments created and are still creating.

 ### The Role of a Security Engineer